The water carries us home, the water takes us away.

 Carnival of Connections is open to all and will feature two distinct formats:

-Carnival on the Waters, a one-day event on the Danube exploring themes of water, migration, and ancestral spirituality through performance, storytelling, and rituals.
+Carnival of the Waters, a one-day event on the Danube exploring themes of water, migration, and ancestral spirituality through performance, storytelling, and rituals.

 A Multimedia Interactive Exhibition, showcasing soundscapes, oral histories, and visual art.